AOJINAG/-Rock-paper-scissors-1012/README.md

 •	The website will be operatable on all major Web Browsers such as Google Chrome, Firefox, Safari, Microsoft Edge, and Opera.

-•	To start a new game, users will have to click on the “New Game” button, if they want to restart the game, they need to click to restart                  button
+•	To start a new game, users will have to click on the *“New Game”* button.
+If they want to restart the game, they need to click on the *"Restart"*                  button.

+•       When a user wins, the screen will show you a *Winner* image, and when a user loses it will show a *Loser* image.

-•	Users will be able to view the number of games they’ve played, the wins/losses in those games since their log in，If users do not register for            an account, they can view but not record
+•	Users will be able to view the number of games they’ve played, the wins/losses in those games since their log in.